Skip to content

 Christiansburg Farmers Market

-Just a short drive from Blacksburg, the Christiansburg Farmers Market is open every Thursday from May through October and showcases even more of the New River Valley’s locally grown and made produce, flowers, baked goods and more.
-And if all of that shopping makes you hungry, visit one of the on-site food trucks to taste some of that local flavor from our talented chefs.
+The Christiansburg Farmers Market is open every Thursday from May through October and showcases even more of the New River Valley’s locally grown and made produce, flowers, baked goods and more, as well as live music from local performers.
+And if all of that shopping makes you hungry, visit one of the on-site food trucks to taste some of that local flavor from our talented chefs!

 Three Birds Berry Farm

-Spend some time on the farm foraging for sweet and succulent raspberries, blueberries and blackberries at Three Birds Berry Farms, just 7 miles from Downtown Blacksburg.
-All crops are pesticide free and organically fertilized, and you can fill up a pint with your hand-selected berries for just $3 (plus $1 for a reusable container).
-Once you have your bounty, check out their website (3birdsberryfarm.com) to check out their “berry care guides,” which provide great recipes you can make at home.
+Spend some time on the farm foraging for sweet and succulent raspberries, blueberries and blackberries at Three Birds Berry Farm, just 7 miles from Downtown Blacksburg.
+All crops are pesticide free and organically fertilized, and you can fill up a pint with your hand-selected berries for just $3 (plus $1.75 for a reusable container).
+Once you have your bounty, check out their website (3birdsberryfarm.com) to read their “berry care guides,” which provide great recipes you can make at home.

 Sinkland Farms Pumpkin Festival